WilliamsPaleoLab/Geography523/Wk5_RNeotoma/G920Lab5_NeotomaR_Exercise.md

 Here, `success = 1`, but `data=[]`, i.e. the API successfully reported back to you that no sites in Neotoma have the exact name of 'devil'.

-OK, now your turn.
-Here's a few activities for your exercise:
+OK, now your turn:
 <p style="border:3px; border-style:solid; border-color:#a9a9a9; padding: 1em;">**Exercise Question 1** Use the *sites* API to retrieve site data for sites of interest.
 The *sites* API has a few different parameters, so try out options.
-In your homework exercise, provide a script with at least two *sites* API calls with a comment line.</p>
+In your homework exercise, provide at least two *sites* API calls with a comment line.</p>

 <p style="border:3px; border-style:solid; border-color:#a9a9a9; padding: 1em;">**Exercise Question 2** Do the same for the  *datasets* and *downloads* API (only one API example of each needed).
 Note that data volumes for objects returned by *downloads* can get quite large, so be judicious.</p>